Officers and Board Members

 Bob and I moved to San Antonio in 1983 and later had a beautiful daughter in 1991.
 Tess Brigida Nye is now an integral part of Terry’s legacy.

 Through everything, Terry remained steadfast in staying independent.
 He was and always will be so very dear.

 Tess Nye, Board Member

 Terry was my uncle, my favorite one, and an incredible person with the greatest sense of humor and the biggest heart.
 I remember Terry coming to San Antonio while I was growing up.
 It didn’t take long for us to become best friends.
 Terry’s smile lit up the room, everyone liked him.
 After his accident, he never let anything stop him from living independently.
 He always kept learning and striving to be a better person, traits that I have tried to incorporate into my life.
 I have learned much from him, learned how to be proud of who I am, be genuine and always think of others before myself.

 I was raised in San Antonio and graduated from Sul Ross State University in Alpine, TX with a degree in Criminal Justice.
 After graduation, I returned to San Antonio and resumed working at my father’s law office, as I had since I was eight.
 In 2018, I started employment with the United States Immigration Courts.

-As Secretary of Terry’s Legacy, I will strive to be the best I can be.
 I look forward to continuing Terry’s Legacy for years to come.
 Together we can make a difference, just like Terry.

 Charles (“Chuck”) Holder, Board Member